Maryam-Dollet/card-img/README.md

 # yu-gi-oh-card-img
-Database of all Yu-Gi-Oh Card Images
+Database of all Yu-Gi-Oh Card Images.
+Don't ask why.